alephium/www/src/content/blog/Alephium-Naming-Competition-c1b736797461/index.md

 ---
-title: 'Alephium Naming Competition'
+date: 2022-01-31 13:28:49.350000+00:00

-description: 'Naming can be fun, but good naming is hard.
-Alephium has identified three items that desperately need naming, and we’d like to ask you for…'
+description: Naming can be fun, but good naming is hard.
+Alephium has identified three items that desperately need naming, and we’d like to ask you for…
-date: 2022-01-31T13:28:49.350Z
+title: Alephium Naming Competition
 ---

 ### Alephium Naming Competition